Definition and Types of Interjection

 What hell! , Goodness gracious! , Good Lord! , Oh my God! , Oh no! , What the heck! , What Goodness! , etc.

-In this article you learned general definition of interjection, examples of interjection, and types of interjection.
+In this article you learned about definition of interjection, examples of interjection, and types of interjection.
 Visit our website www.literaryenglish.com for more articles.